casonadams/word-type-formatter/README.md

 - Fruits should be in all caps (e.g. "BANANA")
 - Vegetables should be bracketed (e.g. "[carrot]")
-- Animals should be filled with asterisks (e.g. h*o*r*s*e)
+- Animals should be filled with asterisks (e.g. h\*o\*r\*s\*e)

 Return a string of the formatted space-seperated words Lists of supported fruits, vegetables, and animals are provided below.
-When the string contains an unrecongized word, return a string stating: "Unknown word: <WORD>" where "<WORD>" is replaced by the unknown word (e.g. "Unknown word: chair)
+When the string contains an unrecongized word, return a string stating: "Unknown word: WORD" where "WORD" is replaced by the unknown word (e.g. "Unknown word: chair")

 ## Goals